MOU Superintendent Course

 The course is aimed at both experienced and less experienced personnel involved in MOU management and operation, and in particular: OIMs, operation engineers, rig managers/asset managers, technical support (rig owners/managers), marine superintendents/supervisors

-Duration: 2 days (or equivalent online)
+Duration: 2 days classroom training

 The course focuses on: